cs50/cs50.readthedocs.io/style50.md

 <span class="bg-green p-0">    </span>printf("hello, world\n");
 }</pre>

-wherein highlighted in green are four spaces that should be added for style's sake.
+wherein highlighted are four spaces that should be added for style's sake.

 On the other hand, consider the code below, wherein the curly braces are unnecessarily indented.